 We start behind half court so that, whether its a hand set or a bump set, the ball can stay in front of us.
 My recommendation is to make sure that you stop asking for tight sets.
 Make sure you keep yourself away from the net and you will get blocked less and you will get more kills.
 That is your quick little lesson on how far should I set from the net.

 If you're interested in more videos, subscribe to our beach volleyball YouTube channel AND to our newsletter.
 We also offer video coaching so you can send us your videos as well and we can coach your game.
 We can critique your beach volleyball game based on your video.
 One of our professional beach volleyball player-coaches will sit down with you over a Zoom session and go through your video play by play so that they can help you.
-We also have classes and private lessons almost every day in Hermosa Beach, California and we have a lot of camps and volleyball vacations every year.
-So if you're interested in a seven day beach volleyball training camp in California, please come on out.
-You're more than welcome.
-Hope you enjoyed the video.
+We also run beach volleyball classes, private lessons and training camps for adults and juniors in Hermosa Beach, CA and Salt Lake City, Utah.
+We run volleyball vacations in exotic locations around the world.
+We can even run beach volleyball clinics for your group, club or team in your hometown!
+Send an email to [email protected] Hope you enjoyed the video.
 Have a good one.